 For your reference:

 The Philippines has first-rate medical facilities (if you know where to look), making it a top destination for global medical travelers.
 Affordability is one of the most important criteria for patients who opt to have medical treatment overseas, and the Philippines ticks all the boxes on competitive prices.
-It isn’t – and shouldn’t – be the only concern of patients, especially those having facial surgery.

 This is why the 'holiday' part of your cosmetic tourism trip to the Philippines should always be scheduled before your surgery date.